grammyjs/website/site/docs/advanced/proxy.md

 # Proxy Support

-grammY let's you configure a number of things about how network requests are performed.
+grammY let’s you configure a number of things about how network requests are performed.
 This includes injecting a custom payload into every request, which can be used to install a proxy agent.
 Check out the `ApiClientOptions` in the [grammY API Reference](https://doc.deno.land/https://deno.land/x/grammy/mod.ts/~/ApiClientOptions).